Notice of Pre-AIA or AIA Status

 It would have been obvious at the time of the invention for a person ordinary skill in the art (POSITA) to include Liu’s teaching with Tesse’s method in order to provider user with ability to deploy multiple instance of the same inference application to satisfy real-time requirement of inference application.

-detect a function call of the application within a first instance of the plurality of instances; and
+In response to a function call of the application being made by a first instance of the plurality of instances, obtain from stored data accessible to the plurality of instances, one or more identifiers of shareable data objects; and

 Tesse p0171-p0187; each method is a function call.
 It is noted that the hash function is apply to the mapping module.
 See Tesse p0202-0210;